vaanarch-exp/test-repo/README.md

 * Simple I/O
 * JSON and CSV

-In class web scraping assignment extracting a short dataset writing to a CSV file
+In class web scraping assignment: extracting a short dataset writing to a CSV file

 ### Week 5 - Oct 4